 The legally permissible uses were discussed in detail in the site analysis and zoning sections of this report.
-Permissible uses are broad, allowing for most types of commercial development including office and retail.
+Permissible uses are broad, allowing for most types of multiple family residential development.

 Physical Possibility

 The physical characteristics of the subject site were discussed in detail in the site analysis.
 Overall, a wide range of legally permissible uses would be physically possible.